-Nieuwe Instituut focuses on important social developments, such as the housing shortage, the energy transition, the rise of artificial intelligence, mobility, and the use of public space.
-Designers, including architects and digital makers, can make important contributions to these developments.
-Nieuwe Instituut showcases the work of designers, brings people into contact with each other, and collects, develops and shares knowledge.
+Nieuwe Instituut focuses on major developments in society, such as the housing shortage, the climate crisis, and the emergence of artificial intelligence.
+Designers, including architects and digital creatives, make an important contribution to these developments.
+Nieuwe Instituut shows the work of designers, brings people together, and collects, develops and shares knowledge.

-Nieuwe Instituut looks after the history of design.
-The National Collection for Dutch Architecture and Urban Planning is one of the largest architecture collections in the world.
-The institute’s depot contains four million items.
-In addition, the institute is part of a network that works to preserve design archives and archives in the field of garden and landscape architecture archives.
-The collection features in research and exhibitions in the Netherlands and abroad.
+Nieuwe Instituut looks after the past of the design sector.
+The National Collection of Dutch Architecture and Urban Design is one of the largest architectural collections in the world, with some four million drawings, models, photographs, letters and digital files.
+In addition, the institute works in a network context to preserve design archives and archives in the field of garden and landscape architecture.
+The collection is used for research and exhibitions in the Netherlands and abroad.
 The architecture collection can be consulted online or in the Research Centre, which is open to the public.

 The past is a source of inspiration for current issues and for shaping the future.
-In its programme, Nieuwe Instituut connects past, present and future.
-The institute pays extra attention to important events and developments that have been neglected in the past, such as the work of women in architecture and the influence of the squatters’ movement on urban development.
+We pay particular attention to important events and developments that have been neglected in the past, such as the work of women in architecture and the influence of the squatter movement on urban development.

 Every week, the Nieuwe Instituut presents a varied programme on architecture, design and digital culture, including book launches, Research Nights and the lecture series An Evening With..., featuring new and established names in design.